 “Before CodeLogic, when we’d overhaul a shared library, it would always be a mess.

 We’d miss things that would only hit us when building other modules, or even in testing.

 It was difficult to know when we were truly done.
 Now it’s so much easier to see

 the ‘blast radius’ of a change and plan accordingly.”

-Unlike architects who draw diagrams and hope for the best, this team’s lead architect used the CodeLogic Application Dashboard to identify bad patterns as they emerged and address them quickly.
+Unlike architects who draw diagrams and hope for the best, this team’s lead architect proactively used the CodeLogic Application Dashboard to identify bad patterns in the software architecture as they emerged in order to address them quickly.

 “Some of this we should have caught in code review, but many of our issues looked fine commit to commit.
 Only when you’re able to see the full picture across libraries and services do these issues become obvious.” – Lead Architect

 weekly triage meetings